Karena-417/karena_hong/README.md

 •	Scrutinized ambiguous payments and reconciled with remitters
 •	Assessed urgent and privilege payments with clear priority

 Achievement: Voted as Employee of the Month twice in year 2016.
 Selected as key processor to experiment new centralised platform (Enhanced Workflow channel).
-Enhanced processing speed with accuracy, increasing department’s efficiency level.
+Enhanced processing speed with accuracy, increasing department’s efficiency level. <br>
 Reason for leaving: Poached by UBS Remittance with better remuneration

 ##### Overseas Chinese Banking Corporation, Contact Centre